-Online music festival "Get Around Warrnambool presents LoungeFest" won the 2020 Victorian Government Event of the Year award while neonthemed scavenger hunt "Solstice Searching" was deemed the 2020 Victorian Regional Event of the restrictions on tourism, events play a key role in our visitor economy, but they are just as important for local residents and they add a lot to the liveability of the city," she said.
+Online music festival "Get Around Warrnambool presents LoungeFest" won the 2020 Victorian Government Event of the Year award while neonthemed scavenger hunt "Solstice Searching" was deemed the 2020 Victorian Regional Event of the Year.

 The awards were announced in September 2021.
 The awards were presented by Meetings and Events Australia, the largest professional events organisation in the country.